jpedrosml/Deeper-Test/README.md

 ```
 cd frontend
 ```

 This will take you to the front end folder.
+Remember, Node.js **must** be in your system to run the pieces of code in this section.
 If Vue.js isn't already installed, type the following command in your terminal:

 ```
 npm install -g @vue/cli (or yarn global add @vue/cli)
 ```

 Other dependencies, if needed, shall be installed by:

 ```